spcl/daceml/doc/overviews/development.rst

 Setting the default implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Nodes can be expanded to different implementations.
-To control the default implementation that is used, tests can be
+Nodes can be expanded to different implementations (See :ref:`node_implementations`).
+To control the default
-decorated with the following two markers.
+implementation that is used, tests can be decorated with the following two markers.

 ``pytest.mark.ort``
     Use the ONNXRuntime expansion as default